Jacques d'Adelswärd-Fersen: "Messes noires" scandal

 In 1903, d'Adelswärd and his friend, Albert François (Hamelin) de Warren (1881–1928), brother of René de Warren, were rumoured to be holding "entertainments" – tableaux vivants of pupils from the best Parisian schools – in his house at 18 Avenue de Friedland.
 One of the first alleged "victims" was Eduardo (Bruno) de Warren (1886–1957), brother of Hamelin.
 D'Adelswärd and Hamelin were arrested on charges of inciting minors to commit debauchery.
 D'Adelswärd was arrested on 9 July by Octave Hamard, chief of the Paris police, and his deputy Blot by order of Charles de Valles, pretrial judge.
 The order stated the suspicion of indecent behaviour with minors and offending public decency.
 He was brought to La Santé Prison after arrest.
 The newspapers and magazines published alleged details of d'Adelswärd's and Hamelin's orgies, which they called messes noires (Black Masses), in their homes twice a week, with youngsters from the upper classes, mostly recruited from the Lycée Carnot and the Chaptal, Condorcet, Janson-deSailly, and Saint-Joseph-des-Tuileries schools.

 According to Peyrefitte, the scandal started with a failed blackmail attempt by d'Adelswärd's former servant, demanding 100,000 francs in return for his silence.
 D'Adelswärd's mother refused to pay, so he went to the police.
 At the beginning, the police dismissed the allegations.
 But the story was later confirmed by another arrested blackmailer who was an intimate acquaintance of Albert François de Warren.
 Will Ogrinc reported that, after investigating the French National Archives in 2003, he did not come across any documents about the failed blackmail attempt by d'Adelswärd's former valet and that it was probably invented by Peyrefitte.
-In the court documents, the valet, whose name was Velpry, told investigators about the periodic visits of brothers Croisé de Pourcelet to d'Adelswärd's apartment and that, after one of their visits, he had found obscene photos and handkerchiefs stained with semen on the table.
+In the court documents, the valet, whose name was Velpry, told investigators about the periodic visits of the Croisé de Pourcelet brothers to d'Adelswärd's apartment and that, after one of their visits, he had found obscene photos and handkerchiefs stained with semen on the table.
 He also claimed that he had let d'Adelswärd's mother know about it and quit his job.
 Some documents mention that d'Adelswärd was blackmailed by several rent boys with whom he had relations.
 The dossier mentions the names of six rent boys: Beret, Boscher, twenty-one-year-old Kothé, Lefebvre, nineteen-year-old Leroy, and fifteen-year-old Verguet, though there is no mention as to which of them might have been the blackmailer.

 Police started to watch some of the schoolboys, which at first sight confirmed the allegations.
 Hamelin fled to the United States on 27 June 1903, but d'Adelswärd was arrested.
 His aunt Jeanne d'Adelswärd and former guardian Viscount Audoin de Dampierre employed Edgar Demange, a lawyer who previously defended Alfred Dreyfus, in his defence.